-Purpose of this Agreed-Upon Procedures report and Restriction on Use and Distribution
+Purpose of this Agreed-Upon Procedures Report and Restriction on Use

 Our report is solely for the purpose of assisting [Intended User] in determining whether the [Engaging Party]'s procurement of [xyz] products is compliant with [Intended User]'s procurement policies and may not be suitable for another purpose.
-This report is intended solely for [Engaging Party] and [Intended Users], and should not be used by, or distributed to, any other parties.
+Use of this report is restricted to [individual(s), organisation(s), or group(s) that the practitioner expects will use this report].
+Accordingly, we expressly disclaim and do not accept any responsibility or liability to any party other than [company full name and intended users] for any consequences of reliance on this report for any purpose.